-The Butler Conservation Fund was established in 1988 by New York philanthropist Gilbert Butler, who had enjoyed a long and successful career as a pioneer of the private equity business.
+The Butler Conservation, Inc was established in 1988 by New York philanthropist Gilbert Butler, who had enjoyed a long and successful career as a pioneer of the private equity business.
 The Butler Capital Corporation (BCC) managed investments on behalf of pension funds for a number of Fortune 500 companies and other large institutional and individual investors.
 When Mr. Butler wound down his business, he decided to dedicate 80 percent of the assets realized by the liquidation of BCC to charitable causes.
-Of this amount, 80 percent is devoted to environmental conservation through BCF.
+Of this amount, 80 percent is devoted to environmental conservation through BCI.

 Mr. Butler’s philanthropy began in 1988 with the establishment of the Gilbert & Ildiko Butler Foundation, which supported environmental conservation as well as education, historic preservation, the arts, and other social initiatives.
 In 2006, support for institutions and initiatives unrelated to environmental conservation devolved to the newly created Gilbert & Ildiko Butler Family Foundation.
 The Butler Environmental Protection Fund and the Butler Fund for the Environment were subsequently set up to provide long-term support for a select group of organizations dedicated to land and water conservation and environmental advocacy.
 These funds were incorporated into BCI as a single entity in 2009 and 2010 respectively.
 Outdoor education programs supported by BCI operate under the umbrella of the Butler Outdoor Education Fund (BOEF), which was created in 2011.